[Editorial] Editor's weekly digest: Is Qatargate your fault?

 There are many, many, many, recaps and explainers out there, so I'll save you all that.

-And while blame has been assigned all around — as James Kanter puts it in his EUscream podcast on Qatargate (which is excellent and deserves your listen):
+And while blame has been assigned all around — as James Kanter puts it in his EU Scream podcast on Qatargate (which is excellent and deserves your listen):

 "Some lawmakers suggest malign foreign interference is mainly responsible.
 Others say non-governmental organisations and campaign groups should be in the crosshairs.
 Still others stress that there will always be bad apples and so there should be no need for collective guilt in a Parliament with 705 members."